 Of course, traces remain, such as crack repairs and strap pin marks.
 However, these can be rephrased as proof that this guitar has been continuously used as an instrument over many years.
 It confirms that this is a guitar that exists to produce sound, not merely for collection.

 Today, 1950s J-45s are rapidly disappearing from the market.
-1960s models also see prices soaring yearly, making them increasingly difficult to acquire.
+1960s models also see their prices soar year after year, making them increasingly difficult to acquire.

-Amidst this, encountering this 1957 model holds immense value not just for its rarity, but because it is "ready to play right now."
-For those who dream of owning vintage gear, this guitar transforms a "distant aspiration" into an "everyday companion."
+Amidst this, encountering this 1957 model holds immense value not just for its rarity, but because it is "playable right now."
+For those who dreamt of owning vintage gear, this guitar transforms a "distant aspiration" into an "everyday companion."

 Whether in moments at home, during studio practice, or on stage in front of an audience.